HazemAbdesamed/bike-points/README.md

   CREATE INDEX IF NOT EXISTS idx_day_of_week_number ON bike_points (day_of_week_number);
   CREATE INDEX IF NOT EXISTS idx_day_of_month ON bike_points (day_of_month);
 ```
-In addtion, a staging table **stg_bike_points** is created in order to temporarily hold incoming data before it is loaded into the main table **bike_points**.
-This staging table helps identiy new data efficiently.
+In addition, a staging table **stg_bike_points** is created in order to temporarily hold incoming data before it is loaded into the main table **bike_points**.
+This staging table helps identify new data efficiently.

-The data in this layer originates from the preprocessed data stored in Kafka topic.
+The data in this layer originates from the preprocessed data stored in the Kafka topic.
 The pipeline applies additional transformations to the data in Spark including :
 * Generating new fields such as ***MonthName***, ***MonthNumber***, ***DayOfWeek***, and ***HourInterval***.
 * Formatting and enriching data for efficient querying.
 * Loading into **stg_bike_points** which serves as an intermediate that will contain staged data which may contain duplicates or contains records that are already present in **bike_points**.

 This data is then loaded into **bike_points** using the Postgres functionality **ON CONFLICT DO NOTHING**.

-This script is found in this [file](/airflow/helpers/load_to_historical_data_table.sql)
+This script is found [here](/airflow/helpers/load_to_historical_data_table.sql)
 ```sql
 INSERT INTO bike_points
 SELECT *